-The 337-acre park features a spectacular 54-acre, man-made lake, which is stocked by the State Department of Fisheries, and is home to a variety of wildlife such as white-tailed deer, beavers, foxes, turtles, herons, and many other bird species.
+The 337-acre Centennial Park features a spectacular 54-acre, man-made lake, which is stocked by the State Department of Fisheries, and is home to a variety of wildlife such as white-tailed deer, beavers, foxes, turtles, herons, and many other bird species.
 You can walk, run or bike the 2.6-mile paved pathway that meanders around the lake.
 Cast for bass, trout, sunfish and tiger muskies.
 From late spring through early fall, boats are available for rent at the General Store/Boat Rental Office located in the park’s South area.

 10000 Route 108

 This 37-acre lake, in the village of Owen Brown, was built by the Columbia Association in 1974 with a watershed of about 2,500 acres.
 The lake depth averages 8 feet and is 15 feet at its deepest point.
 The path around Lake Elkhorn is two miles.
 The lake is stocked with trout each spring.
 A convenient boat dock allows for quiet relaxation on the lake.
 Lake Elkhorn features a picnic pavilion in its surrounding 23-acre park.

 Lake Kittamaqundi, in Columbia Town Center, is a 27-acre man-made lake.
 Its name, taken from the first recorded Native American settlement in Howard County, means “meeting place.”
 With a maximum depth of seven feet, the lake features a boathouse with a wooden pier and a launching ramp along its western shore.
 Nomanizan Island, located in Lake Kittamaqundi, can be reached by boat and is a popular gathering spot for many summer festivals including the Fourth of July fireworks.